Ice vs Heat for Treating Frozen Shoulder

 Combining cold and warmth is a simple yet effective way to get immediate pain relief and promote long-term healing.
 In your lifetime you've probably had your mom, family doctor, nurse, surgeon or physical therapist tell you to use ice right after you're injured and something warm from time to time once the swelling's gone down.
 It's a simple yet very effective way to relieve pain and promote healing in your shoulder.

 Frozen shoulder can happen to anyone, and right now there are thousands of doctors and physical therapists dealing with patients that require a solution to treat their shoulder injury fast and heal it (where possible).

-- A Treatment Formula used by physical therapists and doctors - with a BFST Wrap® used to increase blood flow circulation before activity and a ColdCure Wrap® used to relieve pain / swelling after activity.
+- A Treatment Formula adhering to the RICE concept - with a T•Shellz Wrap used to increase blood flow circulation before activity and cold used to relieve pain / swelling after activity.

 Not Sure How to Use Ice and Heat to Treat Your Frozen Shoulder?

 The goal of this webpage is to give people the information they need to use simple, effective, natural treatments like ice and heat to heal their injury.